 If the microphones detect any other type of sound, it is automatically blocked from making it any further.

-The advanced ZoomTalk microphones have a pick-up range of 10 feet.
+The advanced ZoomTalk microphones have a pick-up range of 100 feet.
 This makes it ideal for the slightly bigger conference rooms.
-In comparison, the smaller Jabra Speak 510 has only 6.

 The six advanced ZoomTalk microphones are located at the edges of the speakerphone.
 In this way, they can pick up voices coming from any side.
-The pick-up range amounts to 10 feet.
-This makes it absolutely perfect for medium and some large conference rooms.
+The pick-up range amounts to 100 feet.
+This makes it perfect for medium and some large conference rooms.

-However, keep in mind that the Speak 810 is optimized for human speech.
+However, remember that the Speak 810 is optimized for human speech.
 That is, it is not very good for music.
 The sound comes out high-pitched and shallow.
 This is a common thing to consider when it comes to business speakerphones.

 Nevertheless, some users might have the wrong expectations (based on factors such as size and price).